Insmire/Credit_Risk_Analysis/README.md

 ![smoteenn_combination_sampling_eval_metrics](https://user-images.githubusercontent.com/96349090/166645697-72c90ab6-7bbc-4db0-91e9-5712b71b9568.png)

-* Balanced radom forest classifier model
+* Balanced Random Forest Classifier Model

     - The balanced accuracy score is roughly 0.68.
     - The precision is 0.88 and the sensitivity is 0.37 for predicting high-risk applications.